City problem · Munich

 A US founder or US operating presence helps with the fifth scan signal.
 It does not substitute for the first four.
 A Munich deeptech firm with a US-based founder and no US design partners and no US ARR still fails on the market evidence layer.
 The hire is a complement to the rebuild, not the rebuild.

-Inquiry through the contact form and a discovery conversation.
-Send the current US-facing investor deck, the last three US investor passes with feedback if available, the US TAM material, and the US design-partner or pilot pipeline.
+Inquiry through the contact form and a first fit screening.
+Share the current US-facing investor deck, the last three US investor passes with feedback if available, the US TAM material, and the US design-partner or pilot pipeline.
 Response within one business day.
-Pricing confirmed in discovery, not on the public site.
+Pricing is discussed privately after GMA knows the work needed.

 What this work does not include.

 No legal services.
 No US entity formation.
 No fundraising placement agency function.
 No SEC, FINRA, or any other regulator registration.
 No US tax structuring, double-tax-treaty analysis, or transfer pricing.
 No US banking introductions.
 No fiduciary services.
 No IP filing or patent prosecution.
 No technology development, applied R&D, or scientific consulting.
-No M&A advisory.
+No M&A transaction work.
 No executive search or hiring.
-The legal, fundraising, technical, and operational substance sits with counsel, placement agents, technical advisors, and operational consultants on both sides of the corridor.
-The firm rebuilds the US-facing investor narrative and the commercial surface that runs alongside it.
-When a marketing decision touches legal, fundraising, regulatory, or technical implications, the firm flags it and defers before execution.
+The legal, fundraising, technical, and operational substance sits with counsel, placement agents, technical specialists, and operational consultants on both sides of the corridor.
+GMA rebuilds the US-facing investor narrative and the website, deck, and sales material that runs alongside it.
+When a marketing decision touches legal, fundraising, regulatory, or technical implications, GMA flags it and defers before execution.

 If the US investor took the CTO meeting and passed without a customer call, describe the file.